apache/mina-site/source/mina-project/userguide/ch3-service/ch3.3-acceptor.md

 }
 ```

 That's it !
 You have created a TCP server.
-If you want to start an UDP server, simply replace the first line of code :
+If you want to start an UDP server, simply replace the first line of code:

 ```java
 ...